garrettskj/ac_patcher/README.md

 ## How it works
-The AnyConnect Linux Binary uses the following C++ method: ``CHostConfigMgr::StartInterfaceAndRouteMonitoring()`` The following python script finds that method, then backtracks to where that method is being called from, and then NOPs out that call.
+The AnyConnect Linux Binary uses the following C++ method: ``CHostConfigMgr::StartInterfaceAndRouteMonitoring()`` The following Python script finds that method, then backtracks to where that method is being called from, and then NOPs out that call.
-Since each version of AnyConnect this memory address will change, I needed something that would do this process automatically, hence the scripting of radare2.
+Since this address will change in each version of AnyConnect, I needed something that would do this process automatically, hence the scripting of `radare2`.

 ## How to use it.
 Install AnyConnect

 Install dependancies:
-*Note: radare2 is now longer included with Ubuntu after 20.04.
+*Note: `radare2` is no longer included with Ubuntu after 20.04.
 You can download binaries from: https://github.com/radareorg/radare2/releases*

 ```
 dpkg -i radare2_5.3.1_amd64.deb
 ```
-*Note: As of 20210722 - r2pipe is not compatible with radare2 5.4.0 - the instructions on this page were tested with various versions up to 5.3.1*
+*Note: As of 20210722 - `r2pipe` is not compatible with radare2 5.4.0 - the instructions on this page were tested with various versions up to 5.3.1*
 ```
 pip3 install r2pipe
 ```